-Previously, we mentioned a few programs that we think would benefit from LLADD.
+Previously, we mentioned a few systems that we think would benefit from LLADD.
 Here we sketch the process of implementing such applications.

-LRVM implements a transactional version of malloc().
-It employs the operating system's virtual memory system to generate page faults if the application accesses a portion of memory that have not been swapped in.
+LRVM implements a transactional version of malloc() [19].
+It employs the operating system's virtual memory system to generate page faults if the application accesses a portion of memory that has not been swapped in.
 These page faults are intercepted and processed by a transactional storage layer which loads the corresponding pages from disk.
 A few simple functions such as abort() and commit() are provided to the application, and allow it to control the duration of its transactions.
 LLADD provides such a layer and the necessary calls, reducing the LRVM implementation to an implementation of the page fault handling code.
-The performance of the transactional storage system is crucial for this sort of application, and the variable length, keyed access, and higher levels of abstractions provided by existing libraries would be overkill.
+The performance of the transactional storage system is crucial for this sort of application, and the variable length, keyed access, and higher levels of abstraction provided by existing libraries impose a severe performance penalty.
 LLADD could easily be extended so that it employs an appropriate on-disk structure that provides efficient, offset based access to aligned, fixed length blocks of data.
-Furthermore, LRVM requires a set_range() operation that efficiently updates a range of a record, saving logging overhead.
-All of these features could easily added to LLADD, providing a simple, fast version of LRVM that would benefit from the infrastructure surrounding LLADD.
+A, LRVM requires a set_range() operation that efficiently updates a portion of a record, saving logging overhead.
+This feature could also be implemented as an operation, providing a simple, fast version of LRVM that would benefit from the infrastructure surrounding LLADD.

 CVS provides version control over large sets of files.
-Multiple users may concurrently update the repository of files, and CVS attempts to merge conflicts, and maintain the consistency of the file tree.
+Multiple users may concurrently update the repository of files, and CVS attempts to merge conflicts and maintain the consistency of the file tree.
 By adding the ability to perform file system manipulations to LLADD, we could easily support applications with requirements similar to those of CVS.
 Furthermore, we could combine the file-system manipulation with record-oriented storage to store application-level logs, and other important metadata.
-This would allow a single mechanism to support applications such as CVS, simplifying fault tolerance, and improving the scalibility of such applications.
+This would allow a single mechanism to support applications such as CVS, simplifying fault tolerance, and improving the scalability of such applications.

-IMAP is similar to CVS, but benefits further since it uses a simple, folder-based locking protocol, which would be extremely easy to implement using
+IMAP is similar to CVS, but benefits further since it uses a simple, folder-based locking protocol, which would be extremely easy to implement using LLADD.